Real Estate and UDFI Tax

 Internal Revenue Code Section 514(c)(9) outlines that Individual 401(k) (or Solo 401(k)) plans are exempt from paying UDFI.
 This exemption makes a self-directed 401(k) a powerful tool for investors looking to use leverage to purchase their investments.
 However, something worth mentioning is that not everyone is eligible to have an Individual 401(k).
 There are specific qualifications that need to be met to have an Individual 401(k).
 Learn more about Individual 401(k) plans and their qualifications.

 Another method to avoid paying UDFI is to restructure your investment to exclude the use of receiving debt financing.
 You may consider loaning funds from your IRA to a non-disqualified party to purchase the property themselves.
-They can then issue principle and interest payments to your IRA to repay the loan.
+They can then issue principal and interest payments to your IRA to repay the loan.
 This method provides an indirect way to participate in the property’s future gains.
 The borrower repays your IRA, but you do not use debt to access these gains.

 Several other strategies can reduce or eliminate your self-directed retirement plan’s UDFI tax burden.
 Ultimately, your individual circumstances will determine the method you choose.
 We recommend speaking with a CPA or financial advisor to discuss the strategy that works best for you.